HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_TIMELINE_UPDATED** is triggered.
 This event occurs whenever the timeline of the current video has been updated.
 In the case of live content this may happen every certain time during the playback.
 This may change the current video position value from GetVideoPosition().

-#### protected virtual void EventCacheProgress(HISPlayerEventCacheProgress cacheProgress)
-Only in SDK v3.4.3.
-Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_PROGRESS** is triggered.
-This event occurs whenever there is a process of caching a certain URL.
-It shows the progress data of the current cache operation.

-#### protected virtual void EventCacheURLAdded(HISPlayerEventCacheURL cacheURL)
-Only in SDK v3.4.3.
-Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_URL_ADDED** is triggered.
-This event occurs whenever the current cache operation has finished of adding the URL to the cache.

-#### protected virtual void EventCacheURLRemoved(HISPlayerEventCacheURL cacheURL)
-Only in SDK v3.4.3.
-Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_URL_REMOVED** is triggered.
-This event occurs whenever the current cache operation has finished of removing the URL from cache.

-#### protected virtual void EventCacheFlushed(HISPlayerEventInfo eventInfo)
-Only in SDK v3.4.3.
-Override this method to add custom logic when **HISPLAYER_EVENT_CACHE_FLUSH_FINISHED** is triggered.
-This event occurs whenever the cache data has been flushed.

 #### protected virtual void ErrorInfo(HISPlayerErrorInfo errorInfo)
 Override this method to add custom logic when an error callback is triggered.
 Please, refer to the **HISPlayerError** list.